 - To check the parking brake: With the engine running and transaxle in NEUTRAL (N), slowly remove foot pressure from the regular brake pedal.
-Do this until the vehicle is held by the parking brake only. - To check the PARK (P) mechanism's holding ability: Shift to PARK (P).
+Do this until the vehicle is held by the parking brake only. - To check the PARK (P) mechanism's holding ability: With the engine running, shift to PARK (P).
 Then release all brakes.

-Underbody Flushing
+Underbody Flushing Service